-Vibration monitoring plans are being developed for specific construction activities.
+A vibration monitoring plan has been developed for LBMM.
 The DBC is required to monitor vibration levels 24 hours a day and implement an alert system that alerts the CTA and DBC when vibration limits are exceeded.
 The DBC is also required to submit weekly vibration reports that include all vibration level measurements taken during the previous week, all construction monitoring activities and complaint responses.
-When vibration thresholds are exceeded, construction activities that cause the exceedances are paused and replaced with less vibration inducing methods.
+When vibration thresholds are exceeded, construction activities that cause the exceedances are paused, assessed and replaced with less vibration inducing methods if possible.

-- 2. The DBC, Walsh-Fluor, is required to conduct a pre-construction conditions assessment of NRHP listed, eligible, or contributing structures located within 15 feet of Project Construction Activities.
-The DBC has begun pre-construction surveys in the LBMM project area and they remain in-progress.
-As identified in the FONSI, 30 structures within 15 feet of the construction activities have been identified.
-The DBC has reached out to the majority of the property owners to conduct an assessment.
-Approximately 70% of the structures have been addressed. - 3.
-Outreach and coordination methods are defined in CTA's Strategic Communications Plan which has been developed by the Strategic Outreach consultant under CTA's Program Manager Contract.
-The plan will be provided to the Section 106 Consulting Parties by the end of 3rd quarter of 2021.
+2. The DBC is required to conduct a pre-construction conditions assessment of NRHP listed, eligible, or contributing structures located within 15 feet of Project Construction Activities.
+The DBC conducted full (interior and exterior) pre-construction condition assessments at properties where the DBC received approval from the property owners to access the building interior.
+For many addresses the DBC was unable to contact the property owner or was or denied entry and could only conduct exterior assessments.

+3. Outreach and coordination methods are defined in CTA's Strategic Communications Plan which has been developed by the Strategic Outreach consultant under CTA's Program Manager Contract.
+The plan will be provided to the Section 106 Consulting Parties for comment at the time of distribution of this annual memo.
 The plan also includes a business-focused program (Open for Business campaign) to minimize construction disruption.
 Additionally, the DBC has developed a Communication and Public Outreach Support Plan to assist with implementing these requirements.
 CTA has coordinated with Ward 44, 46, and 48 alderman's offices and City services to provide advertising for impacted businesses with the Open for Business campaign.
 The campaign has delivered welcome kits and launched marketing web pages on the RPM website for participating businesses.
 It continues to take registrations from businesses who want to participate in the program.
-A community calendar to inform the public about the construction schedule is being produced.
+As of April 2022, there are 164 businesses in the program.
+When public way closures are close to businesses, CTA provides signage alerting the public that they are still open.
+A community outlook calendar, one for LBMM and one for RPB, to inform the public about the upcoming construction is produced for distribution to the public and posted on the CTA website.
+CTA's RPM social media accounts provide updates on construction-related activities and help promote businesses in the construction areas.
 To minimize aesthetic impacts during construction, CTA has required the DBC to use ornamental fences along construction lots in prominent locations.
 Alternative parking is being provided to residents that temporarily lose access to their parking due to construction.